 - Review your "to do" list, one-week schedule, and diary/journal to understand when your schedule worked and when it did not work.
 With your merit badge counselor, discuss and understand what you learned from this requirement and what you might do differently the next time.

-including the desired outcome.
-This is a project on paper, not a
+the desired outcome.
+This is a project on paper, not a real-life project.

-real-life project.
-Examples could include planning a camping trip,
+Examples could include planning a camping trip, developing a community

 - Define the project.
 What is your goal?